-Note that external speakers mentioned in this section may not be able to come into the school depending on the latest coronavirus guidelines and restrictions.
+The following is a list of people who have roles and responsibilities relevant to Harrodian School Online Safety.
+Note that external speakers mentioned in this section may not be able to come into the School depending on the latest coronavirus guidelines and restrictions.

-Role Key Responsibilities Deputy Head and Safeguarding Lead To lead a 'safeguarding' culture, ensuring that online safety is fully integrated with whole School safeguarding To take overall responsibility for online safety provision To take overall responsibility for data management and information security ensuring that the School's provision follows best practice in information handling To ensure the School uses appropriate IT systems and services including a filtered Internet service To be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and online safety roles
+Role Key Responsibilities Deputy Head and Safeguarding Lead • To lead a "safeguarding culture", ensuring that Online Safety is integrated within whole School safeguarding, in conjunction with Designated Safeguarding Leads (DSLs) in each section of the School.
+To take overall responsibility for Online Safety provision • To take overall responsibility for data management and information security ensuring that the School's provision follows best practice in information handling To ensure the School uses appropriate IT systems and services including a filtered Internet service

-• To be aware of procedures to be followed in the event of a serious online safety incident To ensure that there is a system in place to monitor and support staff who carry out internal online safety procedures, e.g. network manager • To ensure the School website includes relevant information Online Safety Coordinate curriculum input • Liaise with other teachers in the department to cover e-safety in a progressive way.
-Coordinator and Head of Computing PP2, PP3, 8s, 9s, 10s, 11s, 12 and 13s at the beginning of the year.
-Coordinate extra-curricular training for pupils • Prep seminar: visiting speakers in conjunction with the Head of Lower Prep Anti-bullying week: Mid-November January: Police talk to 12s and 13s: "Cyberbullying" January: Digital Awareness UK talk in the Theatre: 10s, 11s, 13s, 14s, 15s • Intel Security talk to 8s • 13s PSHE session after summer exams Coordinate training for parents • Peter Cowley from Achieving for Children to speak to all parents • Prep parents' coffee morning and Online Safety presentation • Pre-prep parents' seminar in PP3 classroom Arrange staff training Beginning of the year.
-Prepare material or organise external speaker.
-Publicize latest news, best practice, e-safety incident procedure and incident log Coordinate Safer Internet Day Present to Prep School in assembly Write, amend and publish Online Safety Documents Review Online Safety Policy (ongoing... write-up changes over summer) • Review staff handbook entry before Easter • Review pupil planner entry before Easter (Prep, Senior and Sixth Form) • Update official documents and resources on Harrodian.com website Chair Online Safety Group
+• To be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and Online Safety roles To be aware of procedures to be followed in the event of a serious Online Safety incident To ensure that there is a system in place to monitor and support staff who carry out internal Online Safety procedures, e.g. network manager To ensure the School website includes relevant information Online Safety Coordinator and Head of Computing Coordinate curriculum input Liaise with other teachers in the department to cover Online Safety in a progressive way.
+PP2, PP3, 8s, 9s, 10s, 11s, 12 and 13s at the beginning of the year.
+Coordinate extra-curricular training for pupils Prep seminar: visiting speakers in conjunction with the Head of Lower Prep Anti-bullying week: Mid-November January: Police talk to 12s and 13s: "Cyberbullying" January: Digital Awareness UK talk in the Theatre: 10s, 11s, 13s, 14s, 15s Intel Security talk to 8s • 13s PSHE session after summer exams Coordinate training for parents Peter Cowley from Achieving for Children to speak to all parents Prep parents' coffee morning and Online Safety presentation Pre-prep parents' seminar in PP3 classroom Arrange staff training Beginning of the year.
+Prepare material or organise an external speaker.
+Publicize latest news, best practice, Online Safety incident procedure and incident log Coordinate Safer Internet Day Present to Prep School in assembly Write, amend and publish Online Safety Documents Review Online Safety Policy (ongoing write-up changes over summer) Review staff handbook entry before Easter Review pupil planner entry before Easter (Prep, Senior and Sixth Form) Update official documents and resources on Harrodian.com website Chair Online Safety Group Meetings (estimated 4 per year) will take place and will include all Safeguarding leads, Heads of every Section in the School, the PSHE/ RSE/ Citizenship coordinator and the IT Network Manager